Strategy15 min read

 Is opt-out enough to protect our data?

-No. Opt-out just means your data won't be used for training.
-It's still sent to the provider's servers, stored, and subject to their terms.
-How long data is retained varies by provider and plan.
-For real data protection, you need business accounts with DPA.
+No. Opt-out usually only means your data is not used for model training.
+It may still be sent to the provider's servers, processed, stored, and subject to their terms.
+Retention varies by provider, plan, and settings.
+For personal data in a business context, you normally need business accounts with DPA and admin control.

 Do we need business accounts or are free versions enough?